 The housekeeping supervisor can also help develop innovative ergonomic approaches to cleanliness while considering the need to incorporate activities that reduce musculoskeletal injuries.
 Improvements can include continuously rotating jobs through better teamwork.
 Widening the worker's job description to incorporate less repetitive activities throughout the workday can reduce repetitive motion injuries when done in conjunction with training and educating the work staff on the best practices.

-Our attorneys help injured Hotel Workers obtain compensation under the IL Worker's Compensation Act and through civil lawsuits.
+>Our attorneys help injured Hotel Workers obtain compensation under the IL Worker's Compensation Act and through civil lawsuits.
 We provide Free Case Reviews and a No-Win/No Fee Guarantee.

 Have you received only minimal amounts of workers compensation for your job-related injury?
-Our attorneys can show you how you are not restricted by law to seek additional compensation from third parties that might also be at fault for your damages.
+Our hotel worker accident attorneys can show you how you are not restricted by law to seek additional compensation from third parties that might also be at fault for your damages.
 These additional parties could be equipment manufacturers, property owners, or many others that are negligent in their actions, or lack of action to ensure that you remained safe while working.

 As your legal representative, our lawyers can ensure that all documents are filed in the appropriate county courthouse before the state statute of limitations expires.
 Additionally, our law firm can build your case, gather evidence and negotiate an out of court settlement on your behalf or take your lawsuit to trial.